rh-ecosystem-edge/kernel-module-management/docs/enhancements/0002_day0-integration.md

 The way we can achieve that for new OCP y-streams is as follows:

-We check `clusterversion.status.desired.version` and `node.status.nodeInfo.osImage`
+We check `clusterversion/version`'s `.status.desired.version` and
-and see if the y-stream in both versions differ.
+`node.status.nodeInfo.osImage` and see if the y-stream in both versions differ.

-If they do, we can rebuild the container image (if the user has supplied the dockerfile) and using `DTK_AUTO` build-arg to find the DTK image and `OS_AUTO` to get the final base image for the OS to contain the kmods.
+If they do, we can rebuild the container image (if the user has supplied the Dockerfile) and using `DTK_AUTO` build-arg to find the DTK image and `OS_AUTO` to get the final base image for the OS to contain the kmods.

 Since this is not the expected behavior when image-layering is used, a user